DokushoApp/dokusho/README.md

 ## 📖 Overview

-Dokusho is a modern, cross-platform manga reader application that provides a seamless reading experience with library management features.
+[Dokusho](https://dokusho.app) is a modern, cross-platform manga reader application that provides a seamless reading experience with library management features.
 Built with performance and user experience in mind, it leverages Tauri's native capabilities while providing a beautiful React interface.
+Visit our website at [dokusho.app](https://dokusho.app) for more information.

 ## ✨ Features